deanturpin/ci/readme.md

 "admin:public_key". "skip-cleanup" is set to true because you probably want to deploy the things you've generated.

+Finally, in your GitHub repo settings ensure the GitHub Pages section "source" is gh-pages branch.

 ```yaml
 deploy:
   provider: pages